nvkelso/carto-css-map-styling/README.md

 #Super advanced bits (Mappy CSS 3.0):

+1. **layer-based style attachments** `::` are a repeated version of the exact selection, but with a different appearance styling on a new virtual layer.
+Useful for applying multiple labels, shields, or graphic styles. **OR should we move away to a procedure versus declarative?** See also, "repeated properties" below.

+    _Supported by: Carto.
+Partial support by Cascadenik via keyword-based style attachments, see below._

+        #world {
+          line-color: #fff;
+          line-width: 3;
+          }

+          #world::outline {
+            line-color: #000;
+            line-width: 6;
+            }

+1. **feature-based style instances** `/` similar to nested styles, but within the same original layer.

+    _Supported by: Carto_

+        #roads {
+          casing/line-width: 6;
+          casing/line-color: #333;
+          line-width: 4;
+          line-color: #666;
+        }

 1. **keyword-based style attachments** `.roads name { text-size:12px; text-color:#000; }` and `.roads ref { shield... }` are a repeated version of the exact selection, but with a different appearance styling on a new virtual layer.
 Useful for applying multiple labels, shields, or graphic styles.